edlinklater/silverstripe-cloudassets-s3/README.md

 Cloud Assets Module
 ===================
-Rackspace CloudFiles Driver
+Amazon S3 CloudFiles Driver
 ---------------------------

 CloudAssets module allows you to host all or part of the assets folder on a cloud storage container (CDN).
 You can find more details about how it works here: <https://github.com/markguinn/silverstripe-cloudassets>

-This driver gives you the bucket type RackspaceBucket for connecting to CloudFiles.
+This driver gives you the bucket type S3Bucket for connecting to CloudFiles.

-This module can happily co-exist with other bucket driver modules (which don't exist at the time of this writing).
+This module can happily co-exist with other bucket driver modules.

 Requirements
 ------------
 - Silverstripe 3.1+
 - Cloud Assets module
-- Rackspace php-opencloud
+- AWS PHP SDK

-Best way to install by far is `composer require markguinn/silverstripe-cloudassets-rackspace`.
+Best way to install by far is `composer require edlinklater/silverstripe-cloudassets-s3`.

 Example
 -------
-Assuming you have a CloudFiles container called site-uploads:
+Assuming you have an S3 bucket called site-uploads:

 *mysite/_config/cloudassets.yml:*
 ```